 A good first step in taking charge of your sexual health is to know your body and know how it works.

 The female reproductive system is a series of orifices (openings) for intake and output through tubes and passages.
-The interior part of the system performs the most important functions; the exterior acts as a cover to protect the delicate interior organs.
+The interior part of the system performs the most important functions, and the exterior acts as a cover to protect the delicate interior organs.

 Ovaries: The ovaries are small, oval-shaped glands that are located on either side of the uterus (womb).
 The ovaries produce eggs and hormones.